Designing for Wind & Snow Loads on Rooftop Solar Arrays

 - How do I perform a wind load calculation for a specific project?

 - A proper wind load calculation involves determining the site’s basic wind speed, wind exposure category (e.g., B, C, or D), and building height, then using pressure coefficients from ASCE 7 that account for roof zone and panel tilt to find the final design pressure in psf.
-It is often performed by a qualified structural engineer.
+It is often performed by a qualified structural engineer, and many AHJs require engineered calculations or stamped drawings for rooftop PV installations.

 - What is the difference between ballasted solar racking and mechanically attached systems?

-- Mechanically attached systems are physically bolted to the roof structure, providing superior wind uplift resistance via a continuous load path.
-Ballasted solar racking uses weight (like concrete blocks) to hold the array down and avoids roof penetrations but adds significant weight to the roof.
+- Mechanically attached systems are physically bolted to the roof structure, providing resistance to uplift via a continuous load path.
+Ballasted solar racking uses weight (like concrete blocks) to hold the array down and avoids roof penetrations but adds additional weight to the roof; ballast requirements depend on design and site conditions.

 - Does the National Electrical Code (NEC) cover structural load?